xiaobo-liu/xiaobo-liu.github.io/_pages/software.md

 <a href="https://github.com/xiaobo-liu/matrices-mp-cosm">Source code (GitHub)</a>.</li>

 <li> <b>sqrtm-lrpsi</b><br>
-MATLAB implementation of algorithms for computing the square root of low-rank-perturbed scaled identity matrix.
+MATLAB simulation of algorithms for computing the square root of low-rank-perturbed scaled identity matrix.
 <a href="https://github.com/xiaobo-liu/sqrtm-lrpsi">Source code (GitHub)</a>.</li>

 <li> <b>mp-cosm</b><br>
-MATLAB implementation of arbitrary precision algorithms for computing the matrix cosine and its Fréchet derivative.
+MATLAB simulation of arbitrary precision algorithms for computing the matrix cosine and its Fréchet derivative.
 <a href="https://github.com/xiaobo-liu/mp-cosm">Source code (GitHub)</a>.</li>

 <li> <b>mp-spalg</b><br>
-MATLAB implementation of a multiprecision Schur--Parlett algorithm for computing functions of a square matrix without using derivatives of the underlying function.
+MATLAB simulation of a multiprecision Schur--Parlett algorithm for computing functions of a square matrix without using derivatives of the underlying function.
 <a href="https://github.com/xiaobo-liu/mp-spalg">Source code (GitHub)</a>.</li>

 </ul>